No-Churn Vietnamese Coffee Ice Cream

 Vietnamese Coffee Ice Cream ingredients

-• Vanilla Extract: Adds depth and enhances the flavor profile of the ice cream.
+• Vanilla Extract: Adds warmth and rounds out the flavor of the ice cream.

-• Molasses: Adds a hint of caramel-like flavor and complexity to the ice cream and complements the coffee flavor.
+• Molasses: Adds a touch of caramel-like depth that pairs nicely with the coffee flavor.

 • Jump to the printable recipe for precise measurements